Ishwar Chandra Vidyasagar: Biography

-Ishwar Chandra Vidyasagar was born in a Hindu Brahmin family to Thakurdas Bandyopadhyay and Bhagavati Devi at Birsingha village in Paschim Medinipur District (erstwhile undivided Midnapore District) on 26 September 1820.
-The family originally hailed from Banamalipur situated in present-day Hooghly district.
+Ishwar Chandra Vidyasagar was born in a Bengali Brahmin family to Thakurdas Bandyopadhyay and Bhagavati Devi at Birsingha village in Paschim Medinipur District (erstwhile undivided Midnapore District) on 26 September 1820.
+The family originally hailed from Banamalipur, situated in the present-day Hooghly district.
 At the age of 9, he went to Calcutta and started living in Bhagabat Charan's house in Burrabazar, where Thakurdas had already been staying for some years.
 Ishwar felt at ease amidst Bhagabat's large family and settled down comfortably in no time.
 Bhagabat's youngest daughter Raimoni's motherly and affectionate feelings towards Ishwar touched him deeply and had a strong influence on his later revolutionary work towards the upliftment of women.
 He championed the cause of female education.

-His quest for knowledge was so intense that he used to study under a street light as it was not possible for him to afford a gas lamp at home He cleared all the examinations with excellence and in quick succession.
+His quest for knowledge was so intense that he used to study under a street light, as it was not possible for him to afford a gas lamp at home.
+He cleared all the examinations with excellence and in quick succession.
 He was rewarded with a number of scholarships for his academic performance.
-To support himself and the family, Ishwar Chandra also took a part-time job of teaching at Jorashanko.
-Ishwar Chandra joined the Sanskrit College, Calcutta and studied there for twelve long years and graduated in 1841 qualifying in Sanskrit Grammar, Literature, Dialectics [Alankara Shastra], Vedanta, Smriti and Astronomy As was the custom then Ishwar Chandra married at the age of fourteen.
+To support himself and the family, Ishwar Chandra also took a part-time job teaching at Jorashanko.
+Ishwar Chandra joined the Sanskrit College, Calcutta, and studied there for twelve long years and graduated in 1841, qualifying in Sanskrit Grammar, Literature, Dialectics [Alankara Shastra], Vedanta, Smriti, and Astronomy.
+As was the custom then, Ishwar Chandra married at the age of fourteen.
 His wife was Dinamayee Devi.
 Narayan Chandra Bandyopadhyaya was their only son.

 In the year 1839, Ishwar Chandra Vidyasagar successfully cleared his Sanskrit law examination.
 In 1841, at the age of twenty-one years, Ishwar Chandra joined Fort William College as head of the Sanskrit department.

 After five years, in 1846, Vidyasagar left Fort William College and joined the Sanskrit College as 'Assistant Secretary'.
 In the first year of service, Ishwar Chandra recommended a number of changes to the existing education system.
 This report resulted in a serious altercation between Ishwar Chandra and College Secretary Rasomoy Dutta.
 In 1849, against the advice of Rasomoy Dutta, he resigned from Sanskrit College and rejoined Fort William College as a head clerk.